AlexKlinkov/java-usual-store/README.md

 - create postman queries for trial app
 - prepare documentation for services class
 - create usual convenient frontend represent to interact app (html pages)
+- create files docker and docker-compose for deploy app
+- write instruction for launch this app